 Cedar Fair (Cedar Point, Knotts Berry Farm, Kings Island, Kings Dominion, and other Cedar Fair-owned parks)

 With the many US States that these parks are located, there may be some different opening dates based on the locations of each park, which we will update as we hear more.
-At the moment, Cedar Fair-owned parks “hope to reopen properties mid-May or as soon thereafter as possible.”
+At the moment, Cedar Fair has extended passes:

 Six Flags Parks